Thomas Griffith Taylor: Environment, race, and migration

 In regards to anthropology, Taylor looks at records of hair texture and size, nose size, ear size, cephalic indices, skin color, and height.
 He links sexual attraction amongst different races to evolved and diverged cultural preferences for beauty.
 Taylor comes up with the theory of the "tri-peninsular world", in which the world is divided into three peninsulas descending south from a common point in the Arctic (Americas, Europe and Africa, Asia and Australia).
 In these peninsulas, Taylor finds climate and race similarities.
 In regards to racial variation within smaller regions, Taylor offers this passage about Europe's races:

-The Eur-African peninsula is now considered.
-Here the racial types have been fairly well investigated.
-We know that the term "European" has no value as an ethnological distinction.
-Thus the Savoyard of eastern France is akin to the wild tribes of the Pamirs, but not to the primitive peoples of the Dordogne only two hundred miles to the west.
-The Corsican is much more nearly allied to the Cornishman than to the Italian peoples of the adjacent Alps.
-In Wales, we are told, there are small groups still essentially allied to Neanderthal man.

 The most suitable parts of the world for habitation are, according to Taylor, in Europe, Western Siberia, the Americas, and Eastern China.
 These are the places that, if not already overcrowded, are where the world's masses must one day move into.
 Places least adaptable to European styles of agriculture and settlement are considered by Taylor "useless".
 In the final section of the book Taylor lays out the possibilities of future expansion of the white race, which he sees as the only race which will expand.
 Though he voices that no Europeans would wish to extinguish or force native people from their lands, "these primitive people are doomed to extinction..."
 Whites would eventually settle all "useful lands."

 Taylor disagreed with theories that put the Nordic race as the apotheosis of mankind.
 By his theory, Asiatic races would be the most pure.
 He gives great accolades to the Chinese race.
 He links Europe's historical accession in the global sphere to command of the seas and easy access to plentiful surface coal.